Apple (NASDAQ:AAPL) PT Raised to $470.00

-Apple (NASDAQ:AAPL) had its price objective upped by stock analysts at Cowen from $400.00 to $470.00 in a report released on Friday, Briefing.com Automated Import reports.
-The brokerage presently has an “outperform” rating on the iPhone maker’s stock.
-Cowen’s target price suggests a potential upside of 22.15% from the company’s previous close.
+Apple (NASDAQ:AAPL) had its target price boosted by equities researchers at Monness Crespi & Hardt from $370.00 to $470.00 in a research note issued on Friday, Briefing.com Automated Import reports.
+The firm currently has a “buy” rating on the iPhone maker’s stock.
+Monness Crespi & Hardt’s price objective points to a potential upside of 10.58% from the company’s previous close.

-A number of other analysts have also recently commented on the company.
-Daiwa Capital Markets upped their price target on Apple from $297.00 to $320.00 and gave the stock an “outperform” rating in a research report on Wednesday, May 6th.
-Piper Sandler restated an “overweight” rating and issued a $450.00 price target (up previously from $310.00) on shares of Apple in a research report on Friday.
-Robert W. Baird upped their price target on Apple from $320.00 to $390.00 and gave the stock an “outperform” rating in a research report on Tuesday, June 23rd.
-Wedbush restated a “buy” rating and issued a $450.00 price target on shares of Apple in a research report on Monday.
-Finally, Canaccord Genuity upped their price target on Apple from $310.00 to $444.00 and gave the stock a “buy” rating in a research report on Thursday, July 16th.
-Four analysts have rated the stock with a sell rating, fourteen have assigned a hold rating and thirty-one have issued a buy rating to the company’s stock.
-The company currently has an average rating of “Buy” and an average target price of $366.54.
+Other equities analysts have also issued research reports about the company.
+Wells Fargo & Co restated a “buy” rating on shares of Apple in a research note on Thursday.
+DZ Bank reaffirmed a “buy” rating on shares of Apple in a research note on Wednesday, June 3rd.
+Tigress Financial reiterated a “buy” rating on shares of Apple in a research note on Tuesday, April 14th.
+Wolfe Research began coverage on shares of Apple in a research report on Friday, July 24th.
+They issued an “underperform” rating and a $315.00 target price for the company.
+Finally, Loop Capital increased their price target on shares of Apple from $280.00 to $330.00 and gave the stock a “hold” rating in a research report on Tuesday, June 23rd.
+Four research analysts have rated the stock with a sell rating, fourteen have assigned a hold rating and thirty-one have given a buy rating to the company’s stock.
+Apple has an average rating of “Buy” and a consensus target price of $370.23.

 Apple (NASDAQ:AAPL) last posted its quarterly earnings data on Thursday, July 30th.
-The iPhone maker reported $2.58 EPS for the quarter, beating analysts’ consensus estimates of $1.96 by $0.62.
-Apple had a return on equity of 64.49% and a net margin of 21.35%.
-As a group, analysts anticipate that Apple will post 12.35 earnings per share for the current year.
+The iPhone maker reported $2.58 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $2.03 by $0.55.
+Apple had a net margin of 21.33% and a return on equity of 67.82%.
+The firm had revenue of $59.69 billion during the quarter, compared to the consensus estimate of $51.94 billion.
+Equities research analysts predict that Apple will post 12.43 earnings per share for the current fiscal year.

-In other Apple news, insider Chris Kondo sold 4,491 shares of the firm’s stock in a transaction on Friday, May 8th.
+In related news, insider Chris Kondo sold 4,491 shares of the company’s stock in a transaction dated Friday, May 8th.
 The stock was sold at an average price of $305.62, for a total transaction of $1,372,539.42.
-Following the transaction, the insider now directly owns 7,370 shares in the company, valued at approximately $2,252,419.40.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Company insiders own 0.05% of the company’s stock.
+Following the sale, the insider now owns 7,370 shares in the company, valued at approximately $2,252,419.40.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+0.05% of the stock is owned by insiders.

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-Stralem & Co.
-Inc. bought a new stake in Apple during the 1st quarter valued at $39,000.
-Sycomore Asset Management bought a new stake in Apple during the 1st quarter valued at $50,000.
-Heard Capital LLC bought a new stake in Apple during the 1st quarter valued at $51,000.
-Sofos Investments Inc. boosted its position in Apple by 16.9% during the 1st quarter.
-Sofos Investments Inc. now owns 940 shares of the iPhone maker’s stock valued at $99,000 after acquiring an additional 136 shares in the last quarter.
-Finally, Contravisory Investment Management Inc. boosted its position in shares of Apple by 35.6% in the 1st quarter.
-Contravisory Investment Management Inc. now owns 484 shares of the iPhone maker’s stock worth $123,000 after purchasing an additional 127 shares in the last quarter.
-61.96% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently modified their holdings of AAPL.
+HM Capital Management LLC increased its stake in shares of Apple by 0.9% in the 2nd quarter.
+HM Capital Management LLC now owns 3,314 shares of the iPhone maker’s stock valued at $1,209,000 after acquiring an additional 28 shares in the last quarter.
+Hummer Financial Advisory Services Inc boosted its stake in Apple by 2.1% during the second quarter.
+Hummer Financial Advisory Services Inc now owns 1,467 shares of the iPhone maker’s stock worth $535,000 after acquiring an additional 30 shares in the last quarter.
+Defender Capital LLC. grew its holdings in Apple by 1.3% in the second quarter.
+Defender Capital LLC. now owns 2,396 shares of the iPhone maker’s stock worth $874,000 after purchasing an additional 31 shares during the period.
+Pathway Financial Advisors LLC increased its stake in Apple by 0.7% in the second quarter.
+Pathway Financial Advisors LLC now owns 4,702 shares of the iPhone maker’s stock valued at $1,715,000 after purchasing an additional 31 shares in the last quarter.
+Finally, Malaga Cove Capital LLC raised its holdings in shares of Apple by 1.1% during the second quarter.
+Malaga Cove Capital LLC now owns 2,747 shares of the iPhone maker’s stock valued at $1,002,000 after purchasing an additional 31 shares during the period.
+61.96% of the stock is currently owned by hedge funds and other institutional investors.

 Apple Inc designs, manufactures, and markets smartphones, personal computers, tablets, wearables, and accessories worldwide.
 It also sells various related services.
 The company offers iPhone, a line of smartphones; Mac, a line of personal computers; iPad, a line of multi-purpose tablets; and wearables, home, and accessories comprising AirPods, Apple TV, Apple Watch, Beats products, HomePod, iPod touch, and other Apple-branded and third-party accessories.